free5gc/free5gc.github.io/docs/guide/Ausf/design.md

 ## Introduction
 The Authentication Server Function (AUSF) plays a critical role in the security framework of 5G networks, particularly in handling the authentication of User Equipment (UE).
 It serves as a central entity that facilitates the authentication process between the UE and the network, ensuring that only authorized users gain access.
 This process involves the generation and verification of authentication vectors, and the implementation of the 5G AKA (Authentication and Key Agreement) protocol.

 This blog aims to shed light on the software architecture surrounding the AUSF's handling of UE authentication requests.
-We will explore how the AUSF operates within the 5G core network, focusing on its interactions with other network functions such as the Unified Data Management (UDM) and the Network Repository Function (NRF).
+We will explore how the AUSF operates within the 5G core network, focusing on its interactions with other network functions, such as the Unified Data Management (UDM) and the Network Repository Function (NRF).
 Additionally, we will delve into the flow of authentication messages, the security mechanisms in place, and how the AUSF manages sessions and security contexts.

 ### <u>Description</u>
 ![Ausf_Architecture](./Ausf_Architecture.png)